Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 # Play with the Mitsubishi M64283FP sensor and Arduino Uno
 A set of codes to address the Mitsubishi M64283FP artificial retina with Arduino.
 These codes are [compatible with the M64282FP sensor](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor) of the Game Boy Camera as well.
 Codes proposed here are just working concepts but they can easily be adapted to ESP32 or [Raspberry Pi Pico](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam), just follow the comments in code.
 The image decoder is a Matlab code but the text format output by the Arduino is simple enough to be interpreted in whatever langage eating the serial flux.

+**Prerequite:** a minimal knowledge of the Game Boy Camera sensor and what pin does what.

 ## Some history
 The documents used for this literature review about the artificial retina series can be found in [this repository](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/Docs%20and%20research/Bibliography)